 The SWIC Music Department offers scholarships ranging from several hundred dollars to full tuition waivers.
 These scholarships are available to both new and returning music students who are pursuing the AFA in Music Performance or Music Education.
 Students wishing to receive a music scholarship should also submit an application with the SWIC Foundation, which can be done through eSTORM.

-Music scholarship auditions for the 2014-2015 school year will be held on Saturday, March 15 at 10 a.m. (for new SWIC students) and Friday, April 4 at 2:30 p.m. (for current SWIC students).
-Auditions on both dates will be in Room 2350 of the Belleville Campus Main Complex.
+Music scholarship auditions for the 2015-2016 school year will be held Friday, March 27, starting at 2:30 p.m.
+Auditions will be in Room 2350 of the Belleville Campus Main Complex.

 Submit your application.

 For more information about music scholarships, please contact Ed Jacobs at 618-235-2700, ext.
 5354, or firstname.lastname@example.org.